Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: A brief literature review

 This paper continues along the research programs developed in \cite{Kaw}, which considers deterministic systems, and \cite{yuksel2016stability}, which considers stochastic systems.
 For comprehensive literature reviews on the subject, we refer to \cite{Kaw,MatveevSavkin,YukselBasarBook}.
 Here we only provide a short review of the most relevant contributions.

 For noise-free linear systems controlled over discrete noiseless channels, various authors have obtained a formula for the smallest channel capacity above which stabilization is possible, under various assumptions on the system and the admissible coders and controllers.
 This result is usually referred to as a \emph{data-rate theorem} and asserts that the smallest capacity is given by the logarithm of the unstable determinant of the open-loop system, i.e., the log-sum of the unstable eigenvalues.
 The earliest works in this context are Wong \& Brockett \cite{Brockett} and Baillieul \cite{Baillieuil99}.
 More general versions of the data-rate theorem have been proven in Tatikonda \& Mitter \cite{Tatikonda} and Hespanha et al.~\cite{HOV}.
-For noisy systems and mean-square stabilization, or more generally, moment-stabilization, analogous data-rate theorems have been proven in Nair \& Evans \cite{NairEvans} and Sahai \& Mitter \cite{SahaiParts}.
-For extensive reviews, see \cite{AMF,FMi,MatveevSavkin,Ne2,YukselBasarBook}; see also \cite{Martins,SavkinSIAM09,SahaiParts}.
-A data-rate theorem for AMS stability of linear systems was established in \cite{YukselBasarBook,YukselAMSITArxiv}.
+For noisy systems and mean-square stabilization, or more generally, moment-stabilization, analogous data-rate theorems have been proven in Nair \& Evans \cite{NairEvans} and Sahai \& Mitter \cite{SahaiParts}, see also \cite{Martins,SavkinSIAM09}.
+For extensive reviews, see \cite{AMF,FMi,MatveevSavkin,Ne2,YukselBasarBook}.
+A data-rate theorem for AMS stability of linear systems was established in \cite[Thm.~8.5.3]{YukselBasarBook} (see also \cite[Thm.~3.1]{yuksel2016stability}) and \cite[Thm.~4.1 and 4.2]{YukselAMSITArxiv}, \cite[Thm.~2.2, 3.2 and 3.5]{AndrewJohnstonReport} under various variations.
+A recent study along a similar construction to the one introduced in \cite{yukselfixedrate} and \cite{YukMeynTAC2010} under fixed-rate quantization is \cite{KostinaGireejaCDC18}.